Mild scoliosis is actually very common.

-I see it in 50% of my backpain and neck pain patients daily.
-99% of these are temporary non-structural scoliosis that resolve within 1-2 physiotherapy sessions.
+I see it in a lot of my backpain and neck pain patients daily and almost all of these are temporary non-structural scoliosis that resolve within 1-2 physiotherapy sessions.

 You may ask me, “What is a mild scoliosis?” (see here for more details on What is scoliosis in general).

 A mild scoliosis is a small deviation or twist in your spine at some level - often so small it is only visible to a trained eye or x-ray facility.
 The good news is they are usually not a serious problem once addressed early (especially with scoliosis in children) with effective treatment techniques.

 The most common causes that I see on a daily basis are: